joash-lee/99.DAPP/README.md

 # Real Estate NFT DApp #
-Welcome to 99.DAPP: A decentralisedspin-off of property buying and listing website 99.co
+Welcome to 99.DAPP: A decentralised spin-off of property buying and listing website 99.co

 Here you can buy, sell, inspect and lend properties just like on websites like Willow and 99.co